 If students have visible flu-like symptoms in a face-to-face class setting, are instructors able to ask them to leave?

 If a student is exhibiting symptoms in a classroom, the instructor is empowered to ask the student to leave the class and to see a health care provider.
-The student should not return to class until they are no longer exhibiting symptoms or have been cleared by a health care provider and can provide proof of clearance to the instructor.
-If the student refuses to leave, the instructor should follow the guidance in the classroom guidance document (PDF).
+The student should not return to class until they are no longer exhibiting symptoms or have been cleared by a health care provider.
+For classroom and syllabus guidelines, including information about what to do if a student fails to adhere to masking requirements, refer to the COVID-19 Classroom Guidance page on the Student Affairs website.

 Resources for Enhancing Your Teaching